wearefine/fae/docs/features/netlify.md

 Two things added for this:
 1. In the FAE options edit page, there is now a nested table to manage the deploy hooks.
-2. A new link in the gear menu, "Deployments" - a page where deploys are executed, and status is monitored.
+2. A new link in the main nav, "Deployments" - a page where deploys are executed, and status is monitored.

 ## Upgrading
 After updating the FAE gem and bundling